 Why is Wandering a Problem in an Aged Care Facility?

-Wandering patients in residential aged care facilities presents a number of problems, including the following:
+Wandering patients in residential aged care facilities present a number of problems, including the following:

 - Danger to patients